xhubio/nanook-website/docs/tutorials/createWriter.md

   - The 'createDefaultWriter()' function returns an array with one default writer.
 So we just get the first writer from the array.

   - Create an array with both writers.
-The writers are executed in the given order.
-So only the first writer needs to create the output directory.
+The writers are executed in the given order, so only the first writer needs to create the output directory.

 Now run the execution again.
-Afterwards you will find an additional file called 'person.csv' in the result directory.
+Afterwards, you will find an additional file called 'person.csv' in the result directory.

 > **Note**
 >
 > The example code is located at:
 > src/t4/step1
-> Just type there:
+> In there, simply run:
 > node tdg.js